 - 1 cup super-fine blanched almond flour

-- 1 cup room temperature unsweetened vegan yogurt I prefer this brand
+- 1 cup room temperature unsweetened plant-based milk can substitute unsweetened vegan yogurt

 - 1 cup blackberries diced